Architecture Degree

 Architecture courses at Canadian universities focus on the technological, design, cultural and historical elements alongside art and 3D design, enabling all-around professional development.

 Architecture is a blend of art and science, where creativity meets technical expertise to shape our world.
 In Canada, architectural education is more than just about constructing buildings; it's a journey of exploring innovative design, sustainability, and the profound impact of architecture on society.
-Most Canadian architecture programs offer a comprehensive curriculum covering the entire architectural design and theory spectrum.
-From learning the fundamentals of design principles to understanding advanced topics like sustainable architecture and urban planning, students gain a well-rounded education that prepares them for the challenges of the profession.
+Most Canadian architecture programs offer a comprehensive curriculum covering architectural design and theory.
+From learning the fundamentals of design principles to understanding advanced topics like sustainable architecture and urban planning, students gain a well-rounded education that prepares them for the profession's challenges.

 To practice the profession, students must complete five years of study and gain two years of practical experience.
-After the initial three years of undergraduate degree, they also get to be a part of the Royal Institute of Architects of Canada, RIAI.
+After the initial three years of undergraduate degree, they also become members of the Royal Institute of Architects of Canada, RIAI.

 Contact SI-Canada about your application